Perla-Saikaly/mlops_project_Perla_Rim/README.md

 # mlops_project_perla_rim

 ______Project Description
 This project implements a modular, reusable, and extensible machine learning pipeline, following MLOps best practices.
-It includes data ingestion, preprocessing, model training, and inference functionalities, all integrated with Docker and Poetry for streamlined dependency and environment management.
+It includes data ingestion, preprocessing, and model training, all integrated with Docker and Poetry for streamlined dependency and environment management.

+_______about data:
+This dataset contains health and lifestyle-related data points for individuals, structured as follows:
+    Age: The individual's age in years.
+    BMI: Body Mass Index, a measure of body fat based on height and weight.
+    Exercise_Frequency: The number of exercise sessions per week.
+    Diet_Quality: A numeric score representing the quality of the individual's diet.
+    Sleep_Hours: Average number of hours slept per night.
+    Smoking_Status: Binary indicator (1 for smokers, 0 for non-smokers).
+    Alcohol_Consumption: The amount of alcohol consumed weekly, measured in an appropriate unit.
+    Health_Score: A comprehensive health score derived from the other features, representing overall health and well-being.

 ______Installation Instructions
 1. Prerequisites